Precipitation water; information on permit-free infiltration

 - The precipitation water is infiltrated over a suitable topsoil layer.

 - Underground infiltration systems such as infiltration trenches, seepage pipes or shafts are only permissible if surface infiltration is not possible and appropriate pre-treatment is carried out.

 - A maximum of 1,000m2 of paved area may be connected to an infiltration system.

 - Infiltration takes place outside of water and medicinal source protection areas and outside of contaminated and suspected contaminated sites.

-- The rainwater to be infiltrated does not originate from areas where substances hazardous to water are regularly handled (except for small containers of up to 20 litres).
+- The precipitation water to be infiltrated does not originate from areas where substances hazardous to water are regularly handled (except for small containers up to 20 liters).